darth-vader-lg/ODModelBuilderTF/README.md

 ## License

-ML.NET is licensed under the [MIT license](LICENSE) and it is free to use commercially.
+ODModelBuilderTF is licensed under the [MIT license](LICENSE) and it is free to use commercially.